 Not only can you indulge for breakfast–you should.
 Saying its like having deep-fried cake for breakfast might make it sound like a not-so-healthy idea, but everyone should enjoy a good doughnut now and then…and this is a good doughnut.
 Tender inside, crisp and golden on the outside–just what a good doughnut should be.

 I was largely by this recipe for cake doughnuts.
 This recipe is a solid base recipe to play around with flavor-wise.
-I went with a light touch of spice (cinnamon, cardamom, vanilla) and a sweet, tangy, purply blackberry glaze.
-I’ve also played with a coating of cinnamon-sugar, a dusting of powdered sugar,… click to read more…
+I went with a light touch of spice (cinnamon, cardamom, vanilla) and a sweet, tangy, purply blackberry glaze.… click to read more…

 This post is a little later than I’d like it to be seeing how strawberry season has come and gone by me.
 My love of strawberries is no secret.
 When they’re at their peak, I’ve packed away several pounds (maybe four or five?
 Seriously.
 I love strawberries) a week just for snacking (forget the baking).
 So this is one of those tasty desserts you can go to when you need a break from inhaling strawberries by the pound: a berry scented bundt cake topped with a rich, strawberry cream cheese frosting.

 This was delicious and very strawberry-ish.
 I would be happy just eating the frosting (and shamelessly licked the bowl clean.
 Very clean).
-My only disappointment was that the cake was a little denser than I would have liked–I’d consider lessening the amount of strawberry puree (e.g. by half a cup) in the cake so that it might rise more and take on a lighter texture.
-As… click to read more…
+My only disappointment was that the cake was a little denser than I would have liked–I’d consider lessening the amount of strawberry puree (e.g. by half a cup) in the cake so that it might rise more and… click to read more…

 When I found myself with a cut of lamb known for having an incredibly tender texture (the top round roast–it comes from the upper hind leg), for some reason, steak was on my mind rather than the usual roast.
 I’d never had lamb steak before, so I thought that this could be a fun change–I’d just give them a quick, buttery pan sear (since its not grilling weather at the moment) and top it off with a simple sauce.
 Being autumn and all, cranberry seemed like a great thing to focus on sauce-wise–and like pork, lamb with fruit always makes me happy.

 The lamb was indeed very tender.
 The resulting steaks had a crisp, buttery, exterior with a juicy and just-a-little-pink interior (random aside: why aren’t lamb steaks more common?!)–very tasty.
-The cranberry sauce I made to go with this was very similar in style to one I’ve made for the past few Thanksgivings.
-Aside from the… click to read more…
+The cranberry sauce I made to go with this was very similar in style to click to read more…